“Don’t look back at the innkeeper’s door,” Goda said.

 “I don’t know.
 Starve?”

-There was a strange silence after that, a pause that Kanna didn’t know how to fill.
+There was another strange silence after that, a pause that Kanna didn’t know how to fill.
 Goda took the moment to crouch down and pull a pair of lanterns from the box.
 She held one of them up to the light and pressed her thumb against a switch on the side.

 A spark blinked to life.
 The filament gave off a warm, violet-tinted shine that made Kanna squint her eyes.